Plan a high school reunion

 Consider Family History For the Reunion Theme

+• Family history can be a very meaningful theme to incorporate into your family reunion!
 For example, if your family is Italian and loves Italian food, you can easily create a theme around the various types of Italian dishes.
-You could also include special recipes from grandparents!
+You could also include special family reunion recipes from grandparents! pasta and meatballsFocusing on family heritage and family stories will create a heartwarming tone that encourages your family to honor and connect with family history.

 Whatever makes your family unique, delve into those unique traits and trust your instincts!